Low impedance 4 ohm speakers need a powerful amplifier, making them extremely difficult to match with AV receivers.

-Using a certified 4 ohm reciever is the best way to ensure you have a fair workload that the reciever can drive safely without the risk of overheating or damage in the process.
+Using a certified 4 ohm receiver is the best way to ensure you have a fair workload that the receiver can drive safely without the risk of overheating or damage in the process.
 In any case, we do recommend the addition of an external amp to ensure you are driving these low impedance speakers with substantial power.

 There are also many technical formulas that you can use to calculate and match impedance.
 Many experts use the Smith Chart Impedance matching, mostly used for RF applications.
 However, you can match impedance without going technical.